calvinshackleton/DML-SubglacialHydrology/README.md

 ## Usage

-The workflow for this analysis follows this general structure:
+The analysis can be repeated by following this workflow:

 1. Use [exp_variogram_DML.py](/exp_variogram_DML.py) to pre-process XYZ data and interactively calculate then model experimental variograms
 2. Run [SGSim_HPC_single.py](/SGSim_HPC_single.py) to simulate bed elevation grids based on measurements and modelled variograms